freeCodeCamp/freeCodeCamp/curriculum/challenges/english/02-javascript-algorithms-and-data-structures/basic-javascript/constructing-strings-with-variables.md

 var ourStr = "Hello, our name is " + ourName + ", how are you?";
 ```

-`ourStr` now has a value of the string `Hello, our name is freeCodeCamp, how are you?`.
+`ourStr` would have a value of the string `Hello, our name is freeCodeCamp, how are you?`.

 # --instructions--